 Individuals exposed to COVID are strongly encouraged to wear a face covering while they are onsite for a full 10 days after their exposure.
 A person can develop COVID-19 after an exposure.
 Therefore, it is important that exposed individuals continue to monitor themselves for symptoms for 10 days after their last exposure to a person with COVID-19.
 If symptoms develop, the individual should isolate at home and notify THPRD immediately.

 Will there be other changes to pick-up and drop-off?

-If the Air Quality Index (AQI) reaches the level of Very Unhealthy (200-250), programs will be moved indoors to an area where the AQI is below 201.
+If the Air Quality Index (AQI) reaches the level of Very Unhealthy (201-300), programs will be moved indoors to an area where the AQI is below 201.
 If the AQI reaches Hazardous (301-500) programs will be canceled.

 My child may benefit from additional support.
 Does THPRD offer inclusion services?

-Once a camp has filled, participants are put on a wait list based on the order their registration request was placed.
-As spaces become available (whether through expansion of camps at the site, or in the event someone drops the camp) participants will be notified in the order they appear on the wait list and will be given 24 hours to confirm the spot is still desired.
+When a camp fills, participants are added to a waitlist based on the order of their registration.
+As spaces become available (through expansion of camps at the site or in the event someone drops the camp), participants will be notified in the order they appear on the waitlist and given 24 hours to confirm the spot is still desired.
 If we do not hear from you within 24 hours, we will move on to the next person.
 Please ensure that you keep your email and contact information up to date for this purpose.